webfpga/icestorm-server/README.md

 ```

 ### Docker
-You can host the IceStorm Server via Docker.
+You can host `icestorm-server` via Docker.